gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 **Strengths:** all automation features on every plan, segment-based triggers, mid-flow contact property updates, email-activity-based branching (specific-link click matching), live editing of running flows.

-**Trade-offs:** no SMS action, no AI content suggestions, no predictive targeting, fewer pre-built journey templates, no native e-commerce triggers (no abandoned cart, no purchase events) — those have to be wired via the API or Zapier.
+**Trade-offs:** no SMS action, no AI content suggestions, no predictive targeting, fewer pre-built journey templates, no native e-commerce triggers (no abandoned cart, no purchase events).
+Those have to be wired via the API or Zapier.

 ![bluefox automation collage](/assets/comparisons/email-automation-collage.webp)